-This recipe for Keto Blooming Onions is easy, delicious, and makes a great appetizer!
+This recipe for a Keto Blooming Onion is easy, delicious, and makes a great appetizer!
 Complete with a recipe for Horseradish dipping sauce.

-I am in love with these Keto Blooming Onions.
+We are in love with this Keto Blooming Onion recipe!
 Blooming onions are like the king of the onion rings and I even can’t drive past an Outback Steakhouse or walk around a street fair without thinking about them.

 This ketofied version of the classic appetizer is a far cry nutritionally from their restaurant counterparts, but right on par in the flavor department.